About Deanna Andersen

 Deanna Andersen has taught piano to students of all ages for over 35 years in the Twin Cities and Faribault, MN.
 She holds a Master of Arts degree in Music Education - Piano Pedagogy from the University of St. Thomas, MN, and received her Bachelor of Arts degree in Piano Performance from Simpson University, CA. A nationally certified teacher, she is an active member of the MN Music Teachers Association, St. Paul Piano Teachers Association, the Minneapolis Music Teachers Forum, and the MN Federation of Music Clubs – all providing many ensemble and performance opportunities for her students to cultivate a love for music and develop musicianship and performance skills.
 She has also enjoyed serving for many years as President of the "Salon se Lève" concert series, which seeks to renew the salon concert to encourage emerging young artists.

 Deanna resides in St Anthony Village, Minnesota with her husband, Randy.
-Their three daughters live in New York, North Carolina, and Florida.
+Their three daughters live in North Carolina, and Florida.

 COMMENTS ABOUT DEANNA ANDERSEN

 "As a parent, I look for a teacher who is kind, patient, fun, and skilled.
 Deanna is all of these things.
 She is a fine pianist, and makes teaching an art.
 My kids always look forward to lessons with Deanna because she creates a fun learning environment.
 She is caring, positive, encouraging, flexible, and professional.
 I highly recommend her to others."